CitizenPlane/slate/source/index.html.md

 }
 ```

 This endpoint retrieves a list of flights in CitizenPlane's stock.
-Flights returned by the API are identified by a unique ID that will be needed for the `/requests` endpoint.
+Flights returned by the API are identified by a unique ID that will be needed for the `/requests` endpoint.Roundtrips, stopovers and multiple currencies are not currently supported.
+All flights are one-leg only and are non-refundable, non-exchangeable with no flex fares.

 ### HTTP request